naveenalavilli/myCloudApis/developers.md

 ## CI
 - GitHub Actions workflow at `.github/workflows/dotnet.yml` runs restore, build (Release), and tests on push/PR to `main`/`master`.
 - Extend with matrix (OS/config), code coverage upload, or Playwright browser install if headless capture is exercised in tests.
+- Linux runners install `libgdiplus` and `fonts-dejavu-core` for HtmlRenderer/PDF tests.

 ## Extension points
 - Add new features by defining contracts in Application and implementing in Infrastructure; register in `DependencyInjection`.